0

 Xenoestrogens raise your hormone levels and disrupt endocrine function.
 Whereas natural hormones are processed easily by the body, xenoestrogens are much more difficult for our bodies to process.
 They ultimately end up being stored in our fat cells and accumulating, which can cause more complications.

-Xenoestrogens are a modern health concern; they are found in a lot of places and have been linked to many health conditions.
-Even more of a concern is that experts can’t agree on the dangers posed by them, nor how severe those dangers might be.
+Xenoestrogens are a modern health concern; they are found in a lot of places and have been linked to many health and wellness considerations.
+Even more of a concern is that experts can't agree on the dangers posed by them, nor how severe those dangers might be.
 The bottom line is that because these foreign estrogens are found in so many different everyday products, our exposure levels have significantly increased.

 They can be found in various household products including: cleaning products, hair dyes, gardening products, food cartons, laundry detergents, dryer sheets, and plastic bags.
 They are most often associated with plastics and pesticides but they actually include mycoestrogens derived from fungi and phytoestrogens which are dietary estrogens we get from plants.
 They are so widespread that they can get into our bodies directly, or via our food supply.
 They are sometimes known as EDCs (Endocrine Disrupting Compounds) or as environmental hormones.

-So, now you know what they are, your next question (we’re guessing) is what do they do?
+So, now you know what they are, your next question (we're guessing) is:

 1. PRECOCIOUS PUBERTY